An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Mobile Friendly Recommendations

-• The best way to ensure being mobile-friendly is to have a responsive web design site on one URL, though Google will still serve mobile sites to searchers.
+• Adopt a responsive web design on a single URL, although Google will still serve mobile sites to searchers.

 Note: Google announced mobile first indexing of the entire web on their Webmaster Blog in March 2020.